Missing Stage in Child Passenger Safety — Pregnancy

 Head trauma is the most common direct fetal injury, especially in later terms of pregnancy when the head is positioned low.
 Friese and Wojciehoski believe head trauma results from the baby being compressed between the maternal pelvic bones and the seat belt, steering wheel or dash.

-What do experts suggest?
+What do studies suggest?

 Many of the studies recommend health care providers counsel pregnant women more about the risks of driving during pregnancy.
 They need to emphasize the importance of wearing their seat belt.
 On average, only 48.7% of care providers reported counseling for seat belt use during prenatal visits.
 And of those only 27% of the women remembered the counseling.
 (Weiss et al, 2007)